thedevdojo/larasail/README.md

 larasail setup
 ```

-The default configuration will install Nginx, PHP7.2, and MySQL 5.7.
-If you wish to use PHP7.1, you can include the argument `php71` like so:
+The default configuration will install Nginx, PHP 7.3, and MySQL 5.7.
+If you wish to use PHP 7.1 or PHP 7.2, you can include the argument `php71`/`php72` like so:

 ```
-larasail setup php71
+larasail setup php71 # Install with PHP 7.1
+larasail setup php72 # Install with PHP 7.2
 ```

 ## Creating a New Site